- Advice

 Finally, be considerate to other campers if generators are used as even quiet ones are noisy at night.
 If you are camping without hook-up, consider whether another means of charging your leisure battery might be helpful, such as a solar panel.

 An awning can be useful to provide additional storage for mobility aids.
-Pitching an awning can be a challenging for the fittest, non-disabled campers so assistance may be needed with this.
-Inflatable-tube awnings are proving popular, though most still need to be threaded through the awning rail around the side of the caravan, which can be difficult for disabled campers with limited mobility, although using products such as an awning pulley system may make attaching awnings a bit easier for one person.
+Pitching an awning can be a challenge for even the fittest camper without disabilities, so assistance may be needed with this.
+Inflatable-tube awnings are proving popular, though most still need to be threaded through the awning rail around the side of the caravan, which can be difficult for campers with disabilities with limited mobility, although using products such as an awning pulley system (see below) may make attaching awnings a bit easier for one person.

-Some assistance from non-disabled campers or Holiday Site Team members may be necessary for some activities, such as hitching and un-hitching the caravan from the tow car.
+Some assistance from campers without disabilities or Holiday Site Team members may be necessary for some activities, such as hitching and un-hitching the caravan from the tow car.
 Be sure to check directly with the team first to ensure they have the capacity to assist with such requests.

-A motorhome, whether it is large or small, can provide great holiday accommodation for disabled campers.
+A motorhome, whether it is large or small, can provide great holiday accommodation for campers with disabilities.

 Adapting a motorhome